gjaldon/api-benchmarks/ruby-sinatra/README.md

-# Quipper API benchmark Go version
+# Quipper API benchmark Ruby + Sinatra version

 # How to run